larestrepo/plutus/Week02.md

 DataTypes

+Custom Haskell data types (high level datatypes).
+Used in this course mostly.
+But it has as impact that is more expensive to process.
+In real life applications, this is something to be considered whether to use high level data types or low level (BuiltinData).

+In module PlutusTx there is data type called BuiltinData with 2 functions:

+- buildinDataToData
+- dataToBuiltinData

 newtype **BuiltinData**

     Important note about BuildinData: you should use this type in your on-chain code, and in any data structures that you want to be representable on-chain.